TeacherGaming/slate/source/includes/sdk_http.md

-student | studentid of the logged in student, SHA256 hash of this id, boolean of whether account was created and boolean of whether teacher has linked creatubbles class | classid  of the logged in student, SHA256 hash of this id and boolean of whether student self signup is allowed game_name | name of the game student logged in
+student | studentid of the logged in student, SHA256 hash of this id, boolean of whether account was created and boolean of whether teacher has linked creatubbles class | classid  of the logged in student, SHA256 hash of this id and boolean of whether student self signup is allowed game_name | name of the game student logged in gameSave | cloud save data of the logged in student, see [7.7.
+CLOUD SAVE UPLOAD](#cloud-save-upload7.7.)

 #### Example usage
 `https://analyticsdata.teachergaming.com/api/validate?studentid=johndoe&classid=democlass&apikey=K8SaQRDsSFdFt5zFthTy`